Q: When will VMCAS calculate my GPA?

 - VMCAS will include all courses on your transcripts, even if they are marked as “Freshman Forgiveness”, “Academic Bankruptcy”, or as being part of any other institutional forgiveness policy.

-- Foreign courses and Professional coursework are NOT included in VMCAS GPA calculations.
+- Foreign courses and Trade/Vocational courses are NOT included in VMCAS GPA calculations.

 - The following course types are not counted in VMCAS GPA calculations: